TLINDEN/valpass/README.md

 ### Entropy

 Entropy in this case measures the cryptographic strength of the password.
-I non-technical words: it checks how scrambled the password looks or how many different bits it uses.
+In non-technical words: it checks how scrambled the password looks or how many different bits it uses.

 By default we only look for printable US-ASCII characters.
+But you can switch to UTF-8 as well.

 ### Character diffusion